March 29, 2021

 If you want to allow people to take a

-to your function component, you can useforwardRef
+refto your function component, you can useforwardRef

-Then with the forwardRef
+Then with the forwardRef function:

 interface ChildComponentProps {title: string;}const ChildComponent = React.forwardRef<Text, ChildComponentProps>(({ title }: ChildComponentProps,ref: React.ForwardedRef<Text>): JSX.Element => {return <Text ref={ref}>{title}</Text>;});// Name component for debugging purpose and prevent eslint warning.ChildComponent.displayName = 'ChildComponent';

-Now there's an immutable RefObject
+Now there's an immutable RefObject? available

-that points to the Text
+in the ParentComponent that points to the Text component inside the ChildComponent.

 Here is an example with React Native where you can use ref forwarding to focus the device's screen reader on a text once the whole parent component is ready: